Introduction to Shell Scripting

 What is Unix and shell scripting?

 Unix is an operating system known for its stability and multitasking capabilities.
-Shell scripting in Unix allows you to write and execute command sequences to automate processes.
+Shell-scripting in Unix allows you to write and execute command sequences to automate processes.

 Is shell scripting a language?